Estate Management and ICT

 Central to the elimination of slopping out is the continuation of the refurbishment and in-cell sanitation project in Mountjoy Prison.
 The refurbishment of the A, B and C Wings have been completed.
 The refurbishment of each of these wings has included the installation of in-cell sanitation.

-Work on the final phase of this project, the refurbishment of the D Wing will commence in 2014.The D wing of Mountjoy prison also houses a number of training workshops which will be converted to cells as part of the wing refurbishment project.
+Work on the final phase of this project, the refurbishment of the D Wing commenced in 2014 and will be completed shortly.The D wing of Mountjoy prison also houses a number of training workshops which will be converted to cells as part of the wing refurbishment project.

 InJune 2012 Minister Shatter requested the Irish Prison Service to proceed with the preparation of plans for a major redevelopment at Limerick prison including the demolition of the early 19th century A and B wings and their replacement with modern cellular accommodation on a site adjacent to the prison.